-After adding employees and groups, this is how the IT Support User Listing looks.
+This is how the IT Support User Listing will now look:

-In this example Emily, Emma, Mike and Ted can only see assets and inventory items in Accessories, Computers and Smart Phones groups.
+In this example, Emily, Emma, Mike and Ted can only see assets and inventory items in the Accessories, Computers and Smart Phones groups.
 They do not have access to items in other groups.

-Emily is the supervisor for IT Support User Listing.
-This means she is an administrator but only for the users and groups in her User Listing.
-Within the IT Support User Listing; she can run reports, add assets, print labels, and add or remove employees.
+Emily is the supervisor for the IT Support User Listing.
+This means she’s an administrator but only for the users and groups in her User Listing.
+Within the IT Support User Listing, she can run reports, add assets, print labels, and add or remove employees.

 In the same way, you can add listings for your Accounts and Operations departments.
 As an administrator, you can edit a member to change their role and/or User Listing.
 With User Listings enable, you can choose either of the following roles: Administrator, Supervisor and Staff User.

 - A new User Listing needs to be created for each access control group.